Sausage, Beans and Kale Soup is super easy but incredibly flavorful. A true Italian classic soup. Delicious and healthy any time you need it.

 - Salt and pepper, to taste

 - 4 cups fresh kale, chopped

 - Have all your vegetables chopped and ready to go.
-In a stock pot heated to medium heat, add the oil and sausage.
+In a stock pot heated to medium heat, add 2 Tablespoons oil and 1 pound sausage.
 Cook, stirring occasionally until browned on the outside.

-- Add the chicken broth and stir until all the mashed beans have "dissolved" into the broth.
+- Add 8 cups chicken broth and stir until all the mashed beans have "dissolved" into the broth.